bitrise-io/devcenter/_articles/en/deploy/ship.md

 description: Ship is a deployment solution that aims to save users a lot of headache.
   With Ship, you have complete control over your app's distribution, its version history, and all the important metadata - and you can manage all that in one place.
+summary: ''
+changelog: Clarification added about using Steps that can build a deployable app but do not automatically export it to Ship.
+last_modified_at: '2020-04-01'
 menu:
   deploy-main:
     weight: 5